WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 *******
 Remover
 *******
-The first class is the Remover class.
-It is the twin of the Extruder class and uses the same cone shaped raycast.
+The first class is the :class:`Remover` class.
+It is the twin of the :class:`Extruder` class and uses the same cone shaped raycast.
 But instead of adding material, it removes material from the environment.
-The remover can be used to simulate processes such as lasercutting, sandblasting or similar processes that work at range.
+The :class:`Remover` can be used to simulate processes such as lasercutting, sandblasting or similar processes that work at range.

 .. important::

-    Like the extruder, the remover does not have a default force model.
+    Like the :class:`Extruder`, the :class:`Remover` does not have a default force model.
-    However like the extruder it is possible to create a child class and override the calculate_process_force function.
+    However like the :class:`Extruder` it is possible to create a child class and override the calculate_process_force function.

 *******
 Milling
 *******

-For material removal processes that require a tool to be in contact with the workpiece, the Milling class can be used.
+For material removal processes that require a tool to be in contact with the workpiece, the :class:`MillingTool` class can be used.
 The class implements a cutting tool of configurable diameter and number of cutting teeth.
 Each cutting tooth rotates around the z-axis of the tool center point and removes material it touches.
 This removal processes creates a process force that acts on the tool center point.